howtographql/howtographql/content/backend/graphql-scala/1-getting-started.md

 At point 2, there is defined port number we want to use, choose what you want if proposed `8080` doesn't work for you.
 The main point of the file is `val route` definitions.
 For now, in all cases, server responds with simple text to prove it's working, but no worries, you will change this value in the near future.

-What is worth to point out here: In our example I use [Spray JSON](https://github.com/spray/spray-json) library for marshalling and unmarshalling JSON objects, but it isn't obligatory for you.
+What is worth pointing out here: In our example I use [Spray JSON](https://github.com/spray/spray-json) library for marshalling and unmarshalling JSON objects, but it isn't obligatory for you.
 You can use whatever JSON library you want, but in such case you have to change dependencies.
 [On this page](http://sangria-graphql.org/download/) you can find what JSON libraries Sagria can play with.

 ### Database configuration

 In our project I chose to use H2 database.
-It's easy to configure and is able to run in memory - you no need to install any additional pakcages in your OS.
-In such cases like this tutorial H2 works perfectly, but if want to use another DB, it's up to you, Slick supports many of them.
+It's easy to configure and is able to run in memory - you don't need to install any additional packages in your OS.
+For such cases like this tutorial H2 works perfectly, but if you want to use another DB, it's up to you, Slick supports many of them.

 <Instruction>